 Surface & Terrain – a brief summary of the trail base, general elevation and any added structures (log hops, boardwalks, skinnies, jumps, bridges…) more detail on the site pages

 Trail Fee – typical cost (if any) to bike for the day for one adult on a weekend

 Toilets – always good to know of pit stops – fancy public washrooms or just an outhouse

-In the future I have plans on perhaps publishing an Ebook of these trail reviews with my own maps, photos.
-Or even a paperback book of this site.
+I have also made (and will update) a Pdf Ebook of the best trail reviews with my own maps and photos, available since 2018.
+Now in 2019, a paperback book version may soon be on offer.
 If such a book would be of interest to you, send me a note to encourage me on.

-And it goes without saying, if you think of improvements/changes for this list , I am listening, contact me.
+And it goes without saying, if you think of improvements/changes for this Reference Chart list, I am listening, so contact me.